wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 > You can also build and publish your project with `$ poetry publish --build`.

-Enter your credentials and if everything is ok, [browse](https://pypi.org/project/how-long/) your project and you'll see something like this:
+Enter your credentials and if everything is ok, [browse](https://pypi.org/project/how-long/) your project, and you'll see something like this:

 ![pipy how-long](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/May/poetry_vscode_p3/img/pypi.png)